cho0h5/bong-compiler/README.md

 You can try demo [here](https://cho0h5.github.io/bong-compiler/)!
 And test cases are in [testcase/](https://github.com/cho0h5/bong-compiler/tree/main/testcase)

+## Feature
+- variable
+- if statement
+- while statement
+- function

+## Known Bugs
+- It do not check type of variables and return value.
+So `void` and `int` type are considered same each other.
+- You can not evaluation expression and call function together (in one line).
+You must split them across different lines.

 # Build and Execute
 ## Prerequirement
 - Rust (https://www.rust-lang.org/learn/get-started)